vvainola/meson-ninja-vs/README.md

 ## Features compared to native Visual Studio backend
 * Enable using wrapper exe for cl.exe.
 * Change Meson build options from Visual Studio GUI by changing "Reconfigure Meson" project properties.
+* Automatically add used headers from source directory to the projects.

 ## Known issues